coduin/epiphany-bsp/README.md

 ## Issues

  The [issue tracker](https://github.com/coduin/epiphany-bsp/issues) is hosted on GitHub.
 We welcome pull requests, please pull request against the develop branch and add your name to the authors section of this README.
 Read [the GitHub flow guide](https://guides.github.com/introduction/flow/) for details.

+ If you are using EBSP, or have any questions, remarks or ideas then please get in touch!
+We would very much like to hear from you.